TanguyAndreani/maths/README.md

 ### Added

-- Calculus notes
+- Calculus notes.
+- Exercises 3 to 6 from Gelfand's Algebra.

 ## 2022-04-20

 ### Changed

-- Use `tufte-handout` instead of page geometry
+- Use `tufte-handout` instead of page geometry.